turbopape/scheje/README.md

 ;;=> (1 (+ 1 2 3) 6)
 ```

-## Lexical Scoping
+## Lexical Scoping in *let* Macros

-To prevent symbol capture, when expanded, each expression's symbols
+To prevent symbol capture when using the *let* macro, when expanded,
-are stored in its own scope.
-This hopefully avoids name clash:
+each *let* introduced expression's symbols are stored in its own
+scope.
+This avoids name clash:

 In the following example, a is defined at the root-env, but "inner" a
 is retruned from the *let* macro: